-There has been countless examples in the corporate world where extraordinary marketing fails.
+There have been countless examples in the corporate world where extraordinary marketing fails.

-Take the example of Snuggie( supposedly a inferior and outrageous product), which was backed by ferious marketing.
+Take the example of Snuggie( supposedly an inferior and outrageous product), which was backed by various marketing.
 They ended up selling upwards of 20 million blankets in 2009.
 But this story doesn’t have a happy ending.

 Great marketing can only take you so far.
-The quality of your products or services must live up to expections.
+The quality of your products or services must live up to expectations.

-You should tick all the boxes when we talk about great company culture.
+It would help if you ticked all the boxes when we talk about excellent company culture.

 2. Corporate Brand Values And Mission

-This is a good place to start and an effective one too.
-People are now more aware of regarding how their work is going to affect the general public.
+This is an excellent place to start and an effective one too.
+People are now more aware of how their work is going to affect the general public.

 It also helps your company understand its business need.

-Through this, you can connect the dots looking backwards by identifying the type of talent required.
-It makes onboarding process that much easier when you are able to identify the suitable talent.
+Through this, you can connect the dots looking backward by identifying the type of talent required.
+It makes the onboarding process that much easier when you can recognize the right talent.